Bobby Hackett: Biography

 Despite lip problems, Hackett could play occasional short solos, and he can be heard playing with the Glenn Miller Orchestra on the 1942 "A String of Pearls".
 Hackett referred to this solo as 'just a little exercise'.
 Balliett says the twelve-bar solo "remains in its design (scale), tone (moonlike), and lyricism (Bach) one of the recorded improvisational wonders."

 In the mid-40s he was in Glen Gray's orchestra for two years.
 In 1946 he joined the music staff at ABC where he remained for 15 years.
 Feather points out this gave Hackett a steady income.
 He continued his live performances and recordings while there.
 He was playing regularly at Eddie Condon's and other clubs.

 A dream come true for Hackett was his inclusion in Louis Armstrong's 1947 Town Hall Jazz Concert.
 He was music director for the concert and second cornet.
 Baillett says of the concert, "Hackett's background figures made Louis Armstrong sound like a nightingale."

 In November 1947, he recorded two sides with Frank Sinatra.
 The first, on November 5, was "I've Got a Crush on You," arranged and conducted by George Siravo with a small group.
 Released the same year, it reached number 21 on the pop charts.
 On November 9, he recorded "Body and Soul" with Sinatra and a large orchestra arranged and conducted by Alex Stordahl.
 This recording was held back until June 1949, when it was one of the eight recordings on Sinatra's fourth Columbia album, Frankly Sentimental.
 Since then, two other takes have been released by Columbia.

 Hackett took a leave of absence from ABC from 1951 to 1952 to organize a septet that played in several night clubs, including New York's The Embers.
 Five years later he organized another sextet that played at the Henry Hudson Hotel and several jazz festivals.

 His profile increased after he was hired by Jackie Gleason as a cornet soloist for seven of Gleason's mood music albums.
 Beginning in 1952, he appeared on Gleason's first Capitol Records album, Music for Lovers Only.
 The record — as well as all of Gleason's next 10 albums — went gold.
 He appeared on six more of Gleason's albums.
 This association led directly to his signing with Capitol Records and performing trumpet and flugelhorn solos on several popular albums, including the best selling concept albums of Frank Sinatra.
-In 2001, whenMosaic Records released The Complete Capitol Bobby Hackett Solo Sessions on a five-CD limited edition set, most of the tracks were from Gleason's mood music albums.
+In 2001, when Mosaic Records released The Complete Capitol Bobby Hackett Solo Sessions on a five-CD limited edition set, most of the tracks were from Gleason's mood music albums.
 According to the liner notes, Hackett was paid $30,000 to $40,000 for six albums for Gleason.

 In 1954, he appeared as a regular on the ABC variety show The Martha Wright Show, also known as The Packard Showroom.